 Dr. Kurt Fausch is a stream ecologist and Professor Emeritus at Colorado State University in the Department of Fish, Wildlife, and Conservation Biology (FWCB) where he taught and conducted research for 35 years.
 He was also a charter member and Acting Director of the Graduate Degree Program in Ecology (GDPE) and active in the Water Center.
-He currently serves on the Independent Scientific Advisory Board which evaluates restoration of native salmon and trout for the Northwest Power and Conservation Council, and speaks widely about why rivers are essential for fish and people.
+He currently serves on the Independent Scientific Review Panel which evaluates projects to restore native salmon and trout in the Columbia River basin for the Northwest Power and Conservation Council, and speaks about why rivers are essential for fish and people.

 Research with graduate students and collaborators worldwide has focused on how humans affect habitats that are essential for stream fish, which are often dispersed throughout riverscapes, and the linkages between streams and their riparian zones.
 Key topics include:

 - Effects of non-native trout on native trout and stream-riparian linkages

 - Effects of livestock grazing on food webs that support trout